tomrpl/morpho-docs-assistant/README.md

 ### Getting your data

 I recommend checking out [GPT Repository Loader](https://github.com/mpoon/gpt-repository-loader) which makes it simple to turn any GitHub repo into a text format, preserving the structure of the files and file contents, making it easy to chop up and save into pinecone using my codebase.

+### Tom humble contribution
+- Morpho Documentation adapted
+- Upstash - Redis db for limit rate
+- Link feature added: what is important is to verify the truth of what GPT says.
+By adapting the previous work, one can get the link of the data where gpt learned from.